A simple definition of strabismus-strabismus is a misalignment of the eyes.

 - Have eye pain or discomfort.

 - Hold your head at odd angles.

 Cross-eyed doesn’t go away on its own.
-If left untreated, strabismus can worsen and cause lazy eye , permanent vision loss, blurred vision, eye strain , poor depth perception, low self-esteem, tiredness, and headaches.
+If left untreated, strabismus can worsen and cause lazy eyes, permanent vision loss, blurred vision, eye strain, poor depth perception, low self-esteem, tiredness, and headaches.

-These problems can in turn lead to other problems, such as injury, blindness , poor quality of life, poor academic or work performance, low productivity, and limited social interaction.
+These problems can, in turn, lead to other issues, such as injury, blindness, poor quality of life, poor academic or work performance, low productivity, and limited social interaction.

-Many people with this condition have crossed eyes all the time, but in some people it comes and goes (known as “intermittent” strabismus).
-It can occur at any age, but most cases affect children and begin before they are 6 years old.
+Many people with this condition have crossed eyes, but in some people, it comes and goes (known as “intermittent” strabismus).
+It can occur at any age, but most cases affect children and begin before six years old.

 Types of strabismus

 There are many ways to categorize this condition.
 These include:

 The direction of the misaligned eye: